magnumjs/micro-ui/README.md

 ## 🧼 Formatting

-Prettier runs in the browser to auto-format code in documentation:
+Prism runs in the browser to auto-format code in documentation:

 ```js
 <pre>